 I’ve always believed nonviolent actions are more effective than violence.
 To prove this, I set out to write a musical that would challenge the boundaries of this belief, by testing it against the backdrop of a warzone.
-After a few false starts of trying to write a story where nonviolent peace-tactics actually worked in a warzone, I found that of course they wouldn’t work, the whole thing would be a gigantic mess!
-After this realization, the story I found became: what could have led someone to try nonviolent tactics in a warzone in the first place, and could there possibly be any bit of hope salvaged from the ashes of such a show of naive idealism?
-The answers came with a little religious satire, a little science fiction puzzle-plotting, and a lot of power chords.
-Outside of these elements, my hope for the musical is to excite a sense that: even when the world is at its most darkest, there's a light that won’t be kept from bubbling to the surface for long.
-And when it does come, and redemption for impossible intentions seems almost possible -- you never know what form that hope might take...
+After trying to write a story where nonviolent peace-tactics actually worked in a warzone, I found that of course they wouldn’t work, the whole thing would be a gigantic mess!
+After this, the story became: what could have led someone to try nonviolent tactics in a warzone in the first place, and could there possibly be any bit of hope salvaged from the ashes of naive idealism?
+The answers came with a little religious satire, a little science fiction puzzle-plotting, and plenty of power chords.
+Apart from these elements, my hope for the musical is to excite a sense that: even when things are at their darkest, there's a light that won’t be kept from bubbling to the surface for long.
+And when it does come - when redemption for impossible intentions seems impossible -- you never know what form that hope might take ...

 So far, the musical's had its first staged reading at The Playwrights Center in Minneapolis, and a few scenes and songs presented as part of a scene cycle at Mixed Blood Theater in Minneapolis, and also as a part of Theatre Resources Unlimited's development series "How to Write a Musical that Works" in NYC .
 Below you'll see a synopsis, script and score samples, and song demos!
 Thanks for visiting!